-Come November, the days are short, the college workload is heavy, and the end-of-semester finish line seems awfully far away.
+Come November, the days are short, the college workload is heavy, and the end-of-semester finish line seems far away.
 Not surprisingly, some students find themselves looking for more support than their parents or friends can provide.
-If your son or daughter needs to find help, these questions might arise in finding a therapist for college students.
+If your son or daughter needs help, these questions might arise in finding a therapist for college students.

 How do I find a therapist?

 College counseling centers are generally staffed by well-trained, seasoned clinicians who are excellent at supporting undergrads.
 This should be the first stop if your student is facing a crisis.
 Counseling centers offer walk-in appointments, are free of charge, have clinicians plugged into relevant resources at the college, and know how to collaborate with faculty and administrators, if needed, to help students who have hit a rough patch.

 College counseling centers are terrific at providing short-term support — usually fewer than ten counseling sessions — and are not designed to offer ongoing psychotherapy.
-If forming an ongoing therapeutic relationship makes most sense, you may want to consider clinicians in the community surrounding your son or daughter’s college.
+If forming a lasting therapeutic relationship makes the most sense, you may want to consider clinicians in the community surrounding your son or daughter’s college.

 How do I locate a therapist near me?

 If you’d like, you can call anonymously; you need not disclose your name or student’s when connecting with the counseling center.
-Alternately, use your own resources to track down a reputable therapist near your son or daughter.
+Alternatively, use your resources to track down a reputable therapist near your son or daughter.
 Phone your child’s pediatrician, trusted clinicians near you, or psychotherapists you know elsewhere.
 Many clinicians have broad national networks and can spare you the trouble of picking a name blindly from a web directory.